BGHC U7 PROGRAM

 - TWO ice times per week

-- first weekly ice time will be a week day evening TBD between 5 PM and 6:30 PM
+- first weekly ice time is a Weeknight at approximately 5 PM

-- second weekly ice time will be Sunday morning early - between the hours of 7 AM and 10 AM
+- second weekly ice time will be Sunday morning - Times TBD

 - PROFESSIONAL ON-ICE INSTRUCTION for EVERY session